 She briefly tried to think of any other way around this situation, find another solution, but none came to her.
 Knowing now she had no choice, she turned to leave her quarters for the meeting and stopped at the door a moment.
 She gazed around the space where she'd lived for the past number of years, remembering happier times when she'd enjoyed dinners here with Chakotay, when they'd laughed together or simply shared comfortable silences.
 She swallowed the lump which rose in her throat and forced her mind to the matter at hand.
 Taking a deep breath to steady herself, she left her 'home', wondering briefly if she'd ever see it again.

 The meeting went exactly as Kathryn had known it would, all of them objecting and with Chakotay and Tuvok joining forces as never before.

-"Gentlemen, there is nothing further to discuss here.
-I have made my decision and that is final.
-Now you will both follow my direct orders or spend time in the brig."
-She saw that her words weren't having the desired affect.
+"Gentlemen, there's nothing further to discuss here.
+I've made my decision and that's final.
+Now you'll both follow my direct orders or spend time in the brig."
+She saw that her words weren't having the desired effect.

 "Captain, I must insist that you tell us all of what was discussed between yourself and Pakar."
 Tuvok met her eyes and Kathryn held his gaze.

 "I've already been through this.
 He's just being careful."